UKP-SQuARE/square-core/docs/home/overview/tutorials.md

 # ...
 ```

-We can now run the Skill locally with the command below.
+Now we can run the Skill locally with the command below.
 This will start a uvicorn server, running an API to the predict function.

 ```bash
 SQUARE_API_URL=https://square.ukp-lab.de/api KEYCLOAK_BASE_URL=https://square.ukp-lab.de REALM=square CLIENT_ID=<your-client-id> CLIENT_SECRET=<your-client-secret> uvicorn main:app --reload
 ```

 The best way to test the Skill is to go to [localhost:8000/docs](http://127.0.0.1:8000/docs).
-On the upper right corner, we click on Authorize and enter the token.

 Finally, we can go to the [/query](http://localhost:8000/docs#/query/Skill_Query_query_post) endpoint and enter a query.
 For example: